 Various special splints have been introduced for the treatment of this fracture, but nothing will be found better than that we have just recommended.
 Carr's splint (see Fig. 36) is one that is very popular; it consists of an anterior portion terminating in an obliquely placed bar which is grasped by the hand, and a narrow posterior one, which is applied along the dorsal surface of the radius, from its upper end to just beyond the wrist joint.
-The outer or
+The outer or radial border of the anterior splint is thicker than the inner, and is hollowed out below for the reception of the lower fragment.
+The oblique bar at the lower end is grasped by the hand, which it brings into a position of adduction.
+The old "pistol splint" has nothing whatever to recommend it.

-FIG. q6.-CARR'S SPLINT FOR COLLES'S FRACTURE.
+Fig. 36.-Carr's Splint for Colles's Fracture.
 The splint illustrated is for the left limb.
-The oblique bar at the end of the anterior splint $\mathcal{A}$ is grasped in the hand.
+The oblique bar at the end of the anterior splint A is grasped in the hand.
 The radial border of the splint is considerably thicker than the ulnar.
-There is a depression in the radial side of the splint just behind the oblique bar into which the lower fragment is pressed by the posterior splint $\mathcal{B}$ .
+There is a depression in the radial side of the splint just behind the oblique bar into which the lower fragment is pressed by the posterior splint B.